juandpinto/thesis-manuscript/source/13_results.md

 This is a question that requires more research in order to answer satisfactorily.
 Though translated subtitles do not need to try to approximate the utterance length and visual cues that a dubbed script does, their quality still largely depends on the skills of a translator.
 Most importantly, a translation may not accurately reflect the register of the original, no longer serving as a representation of conversational language.
 Again, these are important points to consider.

 One solution is to simply use movies that were originally filmed in the target language of the corpus.
 Another possibility is to calculate frequency measures for original and translated subtitles separately, then average them.
 This latter approach was used by New et al. [-@Newusefilmsubtitles2007].
-In either case, the first step is to extract the subtitle files that represent the original language of the movie, in this case Hebrew.
+Either way, the first step is to extract the subtitle files that represent the original language of the movie, in this case Hebrew.
 In theory, each XML file in a monolingual *OpenSubtitles2018* file contains a tag that identifies the original language of the movie [@LisonOpenSubtitles2016Extractinglarge2016].
 In practice, I found that the overwhelming majority of the files contained an empty `<lang>` tag instead.
 Luckily, there is a way to obtain the desired metadata for each movie in the corpus.

 This can be done with a script that uses an application programming interface (API) to fetch specific information from an online movie database.
 The name of each movie folder in the corpus, which is simply a series of numbers, corresponds to that movie's IMDb identifier, which is a unique ID registered with the [Internet Movie Database](http://www.imdb.com/).
 This makes the process relatively easy, as we simply need to query the database using this ID to receive all of the movie's metadata.